-When your Pitbulls sudden snap, it may leave you wondering about the sudden change in behavior.
-Fear can cause a dog to feel the need to protect themselves.
+When your Pitbulls suddenly snap, it may leave you wondering about the sudden change in behavior.
+Fear can cause a dog to feel the need to protect itself.
 Moreover, they could snap at a perceived threat.

 Therefore, it is highly important to find out what caused the sudden aggression.
 This will help you find the best solution and avoid future incidences.

 2. Health concerns

 Several health issues might cause your dog to act aggressively.
 For instance, older dogs may experience dementia or canine cognitive dysfunction.

 Other health issues, however, may affect younger dogs as well.
 Think of brain damage from tumors, previous trauma, and thyroid issues.
 All these could cause the dog to act unpredictably.
 Furthermore, if you notice that your dog is lethargic, is vomiting or has diarrhea, then this is information you need to share with the vet.